Table of Contents

 - According to the European Commission, all individuals insured under the Sistema Nacional de la Seguridad Social (Spain’s National Social Security System) and their beneficiaries are entitled to public medical healthcare.
 In order to qualify as insured in Spain, individuals must be employed or self-employed, a contributor to the Spanish National Social Security System, or a permanent resident.

-- In Spain, the required age for eligibility to receive a government pension is currently 65 with a minimum of 15 years in national insurance contributions to Spain’s national social security system.
+- The required age for eligibility to receive a government pension in Spain is currently 65 with a minimum of 15 years in national insurance contributions to Spain’s national social security system.
 At least two years of contributions must have taken place within the 15 years prior to retirement.

 - The pre-tax pension rate for a full government pension in Spain is 81% of gross annual salary, the highest within the European Union.
 Spanish government pensions are funded by contributions from employees at 4.7% of their salary and employers at 23.6% of an employee’s salary.